Hemant7499/tiktok-techjam-2024/README.md

 Credits for base project to : https://github.com/John-Weeks-Dev

 Project for TikTok TechJam Hackathon:
-Adding Tailored Adversitement in TikTok For You Page.
+Adding Tailored Advertisement in TikTok For You Page.